Early Literacy Educator of the Year, Early Childhood Education Assembly, National Council for Teachers of English - 2020

 - Beneke, M. R., Collins, S., & Powell, S. (2021).
 Mothering young children of color with disabilities and the politics of care.
 Equity & Excellence in Education, 54(3), 328-344.
 Online Publication/Abstract.

 - Beneke, M. R. (2021).
 Investigating young children's conceptualizations of disability and race: An intersectional, multiplane critique.
 Educational Researcher, 52(2), 97-104.
+Online Publication/Abstract.

 - Beneke, M. R., & Cheatham, G. A., (2020).
 Teacher candidates talking (but not talking) about dis/ability and race in preschool.
 Journal of Literacy Research, 52(3), 245-268.
+Online Publication/Abstract.

 - Beneke, M. R., & Cheatham, G. A. (2019).
 Race talk in preschool classrooms: Academic readiness and participation during shared-book reading.
 Journal of Early Childhood Literacy, 19(1), 107-133.
+Online Publication/Abstract.

-- Beneke, M. R., Newton, J., Vinh, M., Blanchard, S. B., & Kemp, P. (2019).
-Practicing inclusion, doing justice: Disability, identity, and belonging in early chidhood.
+- Beneke, M. R., Newton, J. R., Vinh, M., Blanchard, S. B., & Kemp, P. (2019).
+Practicing inclusion, doing justice: Disability, identity, and belonging in early childhood.
 Zero to Three, 39(3), 26-34.
+Online Publication/Abstract.

 Affiliate Faculty, Disability Studies